 Why Healing Your Gut So Important

-Even if a patient isn’t complaining of digestive concerns, I always start by addressing and healing the gut.
-Our instincts don’t necessarily associate brain fog or rheumatoid arthritis with gut problems.
+It is true that our instincts don’t necessarily associate brain fog or rheumatoid arthritis with gut problems.
 Conventional medicine usually isolates these symptoms to the brain or joints, respectively.
 However what’s going on in your gut is of vital importance to the rest of your body’s health; if your gut function is out of balance, then so is the rest of you.

 Did you know that 80% of your immune system is located in your gut?
 Strong gut health is fundamental to your entire body’s health because without it, you can’t have a healthy immune system.
 We rely on our immune system to fight off infection, inflammation, and autoimmune disease.

 Your gut plays an important role as the gatekeeper of what enters your body from the outside world.
 Your gut absorbs nutrients from the foods you eat while screening out harmful bacteria, pathogens, and undigested food.
 So when your gut is having difficulty discerning the good from the bad, it can no longer be an effective gatekeeper which leads to leaky gut syndrome.

 What is a Leaky Gut, or Intestinal Permeability?

 The gut is naturally permeable to very small molecules in order to absorb nutrients in your food.
 In fact, regulating intestinal permeability is one of the basic functions of the cells that line the intestinal wall.